Regulations of the New Zealand Young Physicists’ Tournament

 IX.
 The rules of problem-challenge and rejection

-1. All problems presented in the same PF must be different.
+1. The problems presented by each team in a PM must be different.

 The Opponent may challenge the Reporter on any problem with the exception for a problem that: